ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ### Model Improvements

 There are several potential avenues for improvement for this model.
-I will try the Adam optimizer, which adds a sense of momentum and bias-correction to the gradient calculated by RMSprop.
-Batch Normalization could also be used to increase the rate of convergence during training, allowing for more epochs of training in the same time frame.
+I attempted to use the Adam optimizer, which adds a sense of momentum and bias-correction to the gradient calculated by RMSprop, and Batch Normalization to improve model performance, though it did help modeling thus far.
 I could also implement Early Stopping and Model Checkpoints to combat overfitting by allowing the model to stop training once a threshold of overfitting has been reached.
 I experimented with several levels of Dropout, settling on 25%, but further investigation could yield better results.

 ### Product Improvements

 Model interpretability is often as or more important than model accuracy, especially for medical diagnostic needs.
 It is very important in real-world applications that a doctor can see why the model has reached a certain decision.
 To that end, building an image segmentation model that identifies and marks important features, such as presence and number of vaculoes, non-spherical cells, or clefted edges within an image could greatly improve the model's usability.
-Additionally, deploying the model and allowing for live-integration of new imaging would keep the model as up-to-date as possible.
+Additionally, deploying the model and allowing for live-integration of new imaging would keep the model up-to-date.